CarlosHacks09/ayudasingastarextension/README.md

 ![Ayuda Sin Gastar Tag )](https://github.com/user-attachments/assets/f5a761e3-380e-4651-81e3-4ba2784a7eb6)

 This is a web browser extension designed for the Ayuda Sin Gastar (formerly Finanzas Para Trascender) non-profit.
-It removes tha hassle of entering Amazon through our website to donate shopping commisions via our refferal tags.
+It removes the hassle of entering Amazon through our website to donate shopping commisions via our refferal tags.

 WARNING: This extension modifies the Amazon URLs you visit.
 DO NOT use it unless you know our project or visited our page: https://www.ayudasingastar.org/